Get In Touch

 The digital health funding in QoQ in the US has dropped 14% to reach $1.9 billion – as low as the levels from 2016.
 Even though the funding has significantly dropped in comparison to previous years, there have been many deals made, especially in the US.

-These companies work directly with some of the top investors in the digital health field which include General Catalyst and Samsung NEXT with four companies they support to their names.
-The first is a US-based venture capital firm that focuses on investments across various stages, including seed-stage, early-stage, later-stage, and growth-stage companies.
+Some of the top companies work directly with some of the top investors in the digital health field, which include General Catalyst, with 25 deals they made in 2024.
+It is a US-based venture capital firm that focuses on investments across various stages, including seed-stage, early-stage, later-stage, and growth-stage companies.
 They have recently expanded their horizons to investing in European and Indian startups as well.
-The latter, on the other hand, is the venture capital arm of Samsung Electronics, focusing on technology investments.
-They primarily invest in bold and ambitious founders, supporting them in pursuing innovative and potentially disruptive technologies.

 The two main regions in the US where digital health unicorns thrive are Silicon Valley and New York.
-For Silicon Valley digital health deals increased 39% QoQ reaching $0.4 billion in funding while for New York funding halves to $0.2 billion from last quarter.
-The biggest deal in the Valley was made by RapidAI for $75 million while K Health accounted for New York’s biggest deal of $59 million this quarter.
+For Silicon Valley, digital health deals increased 39% QoQ, reaching $0.4 billion in funding, while for New York, funding halved to $0.2 billion from last quarter.
+The biggest deal in the Valley was made by RapidAI for $75 million, while K Health accounted for New York’s biggest deal of $59 million this quarter.

 Asia

-Among the top equity deals in Asia during this quarter, one of the notable ones was HaloDoc, which secured $100 million in funding.
-The company is an Indonesian health tech company that offers integrated online health services including telemedicine, medicine ordering, lab test and doctor appointment booking, third-party health insurance purchase, and at-home health testing.
+Among the top equity deals in Asia during this quarter, one of the notable and biggest health tech companies, the biggest for the year in the region, was PharmEasy, which secured $216 million in funding.
+The company is an Indian health tech company that works as an online pharmacy and doctor consult at any time.

-The top investor in Asia is KB Investment with three companies that it has its focus on.
-This investor is a venture capital firm based in Seoul, South Korea.
-Their investment focus spans multiple industries, reflecting the diverse nature of the emerging and evolving market in South Korea and the broader Asian region.
+The top investor in Asia is Qiming Venture Partners, with six companies that it has its focus on.
+This investor is a venture capital firm based in China.
+Their investment focus spans multiple industries, reflecting the diverse nature of the emerging and evolving market.
+Last year’s biggest investor, KB Investment, had 5 deals in 2024.
+(4)

 Europe